tmontaigu/pylas/docs/basic.rst

 Sometimes files are big, too big to be read entirely and fit into your RAM.
-The object returned by the :func:`pylas.open` function, :class:`pylas.lasreader.LasReader` can also be used to read points chunk by chunk by using :meth:`pylas.lasreader.LasReader.chunk_iterator`, which will allow you to do some processing on large files (splitting, filtering, etc)
+The object returned by the :func:`pylas.open` function, :class:`.LasReader` can also be used to read points chunk by chunk by using :meth:`.LasReader.chunk_iterator`, which will allow you to do some processing on large files (splitting, filtering, etc)

 .. code:: python